dss-extensions/dss_capi/README.md

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/changelog.md) for a detailed list.

+- **2020-07-31 / version 0.10.6: Ports changes from the official OpenDSS codebase.
+Includes some bugfixes, a new extended validation error messages and new compatibility toggles.**
-- **2020-03-03 / version 0.10.5: Maintenance release with several minor fixes.
+- 2020-03-03 / version 0.10.5: Maintenance release with several minor fixes.
 Includes changes ported from COM and the official OpenDSS codebase.
-Version 8 binary releases excluded.**
+Version 8 binary releases excluded.
 - 2019-11-16 / version 0.10.4: Maintenance release.
 Fixes issue with long paths on Linux, includes some changes ported from COM and the official OpenDSS codebase.
 - 2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.
 - 2019-03-05: the Git repository `electricdss-src` was merged into `dss_capi`.